holdex/whitepaper/README.md

 The `community incentives fund` and `ecosystem fund` are meant to issue grants, the former to finance incentives to users of the Holdex Protocol as rewards for exceptionally positive community actions, the latter to individuals and teams working for the betterment of the Holdex Protocol and its community in the following "areas of improvement":
 - integrations (e.g. with other community tools)
 - UX/UI design (e.g. for improving the experience of using the protocol)
-- tokenomics modeling (e.g. to fine-tune rewards and create an evermore robust ecosystem).
+- tokenomics modelling (e.g. to fine-tune rewards and create an evermore robust ecosystem).
 - tooling (e.g. for ease-of-development and novel use cases on the Holdex Protocol).
 - growth, governance, and community (e.g. to foster the adoption of the Holdex Protocol).
 The issuance of grants shall be handled by the protocol's governance.

-The distribution timetable will consist of 20 `tranches` of 50,000 $HLDX each, divided into 12 `epochs`, each corresponding to roughly 1 month, as follows:
+The *genesis distribution* timetable will consist of 20 `tranches` of 50,000 $HLDX each, divided into 12 `epochs`, each corresponding to roughly 1 month, as follows:
 - in every `epoch`, a minimum of 1 `tranche` will be distributed – for a subtotal of 12 `tranches`
-- an additional 'tranche' will be distributed on the 6th, 9th, and 12th `epoch` – for a subtotal of 3 `tranches`
+- an additional `tranche` will be distributed on the 6th, 9th, and 12th `epoch` – for a subtotal of 3 `tranches`
 - during the first 3 `epochs` (the launch period) additional `tranches` will be distributed – for a subtotal of 5 `tranches`
   - an additional 2 `tranches` will be distributed on the 1st `epoch`
   - an additional 2 `tranches` will be distributed on the 2nd `epoch`
   - an additional `tranche` will be distributed on the 3rd `epoch`

-After the first year, we will target an annual increase of 7% in the supply of $HLDX in perpetuity, so as to reward active participants in the protocol over passive holders.
+After the first year, we will target an annual increase of 7% in the supply of `HLDX` in perpetuity, so as to reward active participants in the protocol over passive holders.
 The governance of the Holdex Protocol will decide the manner in which to continue the distribution.

-During the first year, to steer the Holdex Protocol from launch towards a mature *decentralized autonomous organization (DAO)*, a *multisig* "board of directors" will retain effective control over the protocol and its funds, starting with the core development team and adding community members throughout the course of the year, as follows.
+During the first year, to steer the Holdex Protocol from launch towards a mature *decentralized autonomous organization (DAO)*, a *multisig* "board of directors" will retain effective control over the protocol and its funds, starting with the founding team and adding community members throughout the course of the year, as follows.
-- For the first 6 `epochs`, a 2/3 multisig wallet with all members coming from the development team
+- For the first 6 `epochs`, a 2/3 multisig wallet with all members coming from the founding team.
-- At the end of the 6th `epoch`, the 2/3 multisig will be replaced with a 3/5 multisig after the election of 2 community members to join the original 3 members.
+- At the end of the 6th `epoch`, the 2/3 multisig will be upgraded to a 3/5 multisig after the election of 2 community members to join the original 3 founding members.
-- At the end of the 9th `epoch`, a 3/5 multisig will be replaced with a 5/9 multisig after the election of 6 new community members to join the original 3 members.
+- At the end of the 9th `epoch`, a 3/5 multisig will be upgraded to a 5/9 multisig after the election of 6 new community members to join the original 3 founding members.
-- At the end of the 12th `epoch`, the 5/9 multisig will remain but all 9 members will be elected from the community, for 3 `epochs`.
+- At the end of the 12th `epoch`, the 5/9 multisig will remain, consituted as follows:
-- every 3 `epochs`, the community will elect a new slate of multisig "directors".
+  - From the core team, 3 members will take an *ex officio* role on the multisig: the *Chief Executive Officer (CEO)*, the *Chief Operating Officer (COO)*, and the *Chief Technology Officer (CTO)*.
+  - From the community, 6 elected members will join the ex-officio members.
+  - From this point onwards, every member of the founding team will serve at the pleasure of the multisig.
+The multisig will determine the composition of the "core team" and oversee all hiring activity.
+- After the 12th `epoch`, every 12 `epochs`, the community will elect a new slate of multisig "directors".
+The community may trigger a snap election via a proposal backed by at least 10% of $HLDX holders, if 40% vote to hold such snap election.
+If a snap election is held, the multisig therein elected will serve for the remainder of the replaced multisig's term, until the next regularly scheduled election (i.e. every 12 `epochs`).

+Elections shall be the primary mechanism to change the composition of the multisig, which controls all admin permissions in the protocol as well as all its funds.

-To directly participate in governance, `HLDX` holders must provide liquidity in the power pool (i.e. the official `ETH`–`HLDX` pool) and vote-lock their LP tokens on a *voting escrow* contract.
-In other words, a vote-locking system will be implemented, where power pool LPs can boost their liquidity mining rewards and receive a corresponding amount of `veHLDX` (*voting escrow HLDX*) by time-locking their LP tokens on the voting escrow contract.
-The more `HLDX` is locked, and the longer it is locked, the more `veHLDX` (i.e. *voting power*) will be received and the higher the boost to liquidity mining rewards.
+To directly participate in governance, `HLDX` holders vote-lock their governance tokens on a *voting escrow* contract.
+In other words, a vote-locking system will be implemented, where `HLDX` holders will receive a deterministic amount of `veHLDX` (*voting escrow HLDX*) by time-locking their tokens on the voting escrow contract.
+The more `HLDX` is locked, and the longer it is locked, the more `veHLDX` will be received. `HLDX` locked for 4 years will receive maximum `veHLDX`, which will be non-tradeable.
+A holders balance of `veHLDX` is subject to linear decay, whoever the lock can be extended at any time.

-The base of voting power will be determined by taking the square root of `veHLDX`, a system known as *quadratic voting*.
-This means the Holdex Protocol will be less biased towards big holders.
+Holders of `veHLDX` will receive three (3) utilities from the protocol:
+- *voting power*: one `veHLDX` will equal 1 vote.
+- *boosted protocol rewards*: up to 2.5x boost in rewards from liquidity mining, incentivizer mining, and referral mining can be enjoyed by those who maintain a sufficiently high balance of `veHLDX`.
+- *revenue-sharing*: 50% of protocol fees will be used to market-buy `HLDX` to distribute pro-rate to the `veHLDX` supply.

 ### Tying `ki` and `HLDX`

 As previous described, `ki` is a personal token earned by each user when performing positive community actions.
 Furthermore, real value can be anchored into the system by any incentivizer (e.g. a protocol development team, say Maker).

-To launch the protocol, 200,000 $HLDX are set aside from the first-year emissions for a **community incentives program**.
-This means, the same dynamic to anchor value by incentivizers will be used to inject 200,000 $HLDX into the internal economy of `ki`, with the Holdex Protocol itself as the incentivizer.
+As part of the genesis distribution, 50,000 $HLDX from the contributor mining program will be set aside for a **genesis $xHLDX vault**.
+This means the same value-anchoring dynamic available to incentivizers will be used to inject 200,000 $HLDX into the internal economy of `ki`, with the Holdex Protocol itself as the incentivizer.

 We expect the following community actions to be encouraged with these `HLDX` incentives (a detailed list will be available in due time):
 - promotion of the Holdex Protocol to incentivizers.